These are the fabrics I made last week during our group's shibori dyeing day.

 Beth and Priscilla were at the studio for a sewing day, and Suki came to greet the visitors and warm Beth's chair for her.

-Beth worked on the supplies we'll need for a shibori dyeing day tomorrow and loaded them in her car's trunk.
-Suki had to check out each wrapped pole.
+Beth worked on the supplies we'll need for a shibori dyeing day tomorrow

-She gave some thought to making herself comfortable in Beth's trunk.
+She gave some thought to making herself comfortable in Beth's trunk

 But she decided to leave the trunk, and Beth went home without her.